GerardClotet/Salty-Colors/README.md

 ## Introduction

-This game is made for educationa purposes for Game Development subject at UPC - CITM it is made with SDL2.
+This game is made for educational purposes for Game Development subject at UPC - CITM it is made with SDL2.

 In this 2D game you are going to pass through challengin map design and powerfull enemies that will kill you or block